olivierlacan/olivierlacan.com/_posts/2019-12-20-loud-and-clear.md

 fashion (remotely) treat the transmission of their voice as an afterthought.

-My audio recording setup is absurd for most people who would be much better served by something as pricey-yet-simple like AirPods.
+My audio recording setup is absurd for most people.
+You would probably be better served by something as pricey-yet-simple like AirPods.
 Despite their size, they carry a surprisingly good microphone, as do EarPods.
 And unlike a serious microphone setup, you're much more likely to carry them with you when you travel.